 Other speakers invited were Mickel Ollave, Community Organizer of Puerto Princesa Underground Subterranean River Natural Park, who shared their best practices of community organizing; Cecille Gelicame of De La Salle University Dasmariñas shared the role of curators in historical and heritage sites; and Mr. Reymart Cerin, a practitioner in the field of advertising also shared his experiences in branding and marketing of heritage sites.

 The seminar-workshop was attended by 41 tourism officers from different provinces, cities and municipalities in the Philippines.
-It was held in Prime City Resort Hotel in Angeles City, Pampanga last February 4-9, 2020.
+It was held in Prime City Resort Hotel in Angeles City, Pampanga from February 4-9, 2020.